mantidproject/mantid/docs/source/plotting/index.rst

 NB.
 This is not saved in the MantidInstall and so will have to be run and plotted from the script eachtime.

-There is an extra way that you can create MatPlotLib colormaps suitable for Workbench: `install the colormap package <https://pypi.org/project/colormap/>`_.
+There is an alternative way that you can create MatPlotLib colormaps suitable for Workbench: `install the colormap package <https://pypi.org/project/colormap/>`_.

 ====================
 Plotting Sample Logs
 ====================